mindeaZer/pastebundleview.github.io/README.md

+PasteBundleView

-Bundle & preview HTML, CSS & Java in one click • Tip via Cash App: $futurists1
+Bundle & preview HTML, CSS & Java in one click.

+Paste your HTML, CSS & Java to bundle and instantly view your website.

+Usage

+Clone or download this repo.

+Open index.html in your browser (Chrome, Firefox, Edge, etc.).

+Paste your code into the three boxes.

+Click Generate Package and unzip the downloaded folder to view your files.

+License

+This project is released under the MIT License.

+Support Me

+If you find PasteBundleView useful and want to fuel this broke entrepreneur’s caffeine habit, consider sending a tip on Cash App:$futurists1